-Refer to the table at bottom right as to which remote controller model is used for each indoor unit.
-After all wiring is connected to the indoor and outdoor units, be sure to test the accompanying remote controllers for performance.
+Wall-mounted indoor units include a wireless handheld remote controller (Model No. AKB74955602), but optional LG-supplied wired controllers are available.
+After all wiring is connected to the indoor and outdoor units, test the accompanying remote controllers for performance.
 As always, follow all safety warnings and notes when operating the units using the remote controller.
-Additionally, all of the Multi F / Multi F Max outdoor models can use the following controllers when accompanied with the PI 485 VNet Accessory:
+Additionally, all of the Multi F / Multi F MAX outdoor units can use the following controllers when accompanied with the PI 485 VNet Accessory:

-· AC Smart
+AC Smart